boozinka/kb_ansible/README.md

    * For each of the above, register the output into a unique variable for example, show_ip_arp_eos.
    * Print out the registered output only for the EOS devices.

-   Note, you will be required to disable fact gathering for the Juniper device.
+   ***Note***, you will be required to disable fact gathering for the Juniper device.
 There is an issue with the Juniper lab device and Ansible where fact gathering will fail.

    b.
 Expand on your playbook that you created in exercise1a.
 Add tags into your playbook such that you can execute only the "eos", "ios", or "junos" section of your playbook depending on which tag you provide.
 For example, if I provide the "eos" tag, then only the "eos" tasks should be run.